umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 ### Positive

-- Bad debt is eligibe for reserve-funded repayment only when borrower collateral is zero, allowing liquidators to soften the blow to reserves
+- Bad debt is eligible for reserve-funded repayment only when borrower collateral is zero, allowing liquidators to soften the blow to reserves
 - Computation-efficient checks for `Collateral Value == 0` during `LiquidateBorrow` do not require iterating over all borrowers.
 - System automatically recovers from reserve exhaustion